-Our email addresses, the device we use, the ads we click on and even our spelling ability – all say something about how likely we are to default on a loan, according to new research from Duke University’s Fuqua School of Business.
+Our email addresses, the devices we use, the ads we click on, and even our spelling ability all say something about how likely we are to default on a loan, according to research from Duke University’s Fuqua School of Business.

-Manju Puri, a finance professor at Fuqua, looked at data for more than 270,000 purchases from a German e-commerce website selling furniture, similar to Wayfair in the U.S. She found the information we share when we visit a website can predict credit worthiness just as effectively as a traditional credit score.
+Manju Puri, a finance professor at Fuqua, looked at data for more than 270,000 purchases from a German furniture website similar to Wayfair.
+Her research, published in The Review of Financial Studies, found the information we share when we visit a website can predict credit worthiness just as effectively as a traditional credit score.

-During the last two years as director of the FDIC Center for Financial Research, Puri has focused on the financial system, bank runs, how the 10 million-plus Americans without bank accounts can be integrated into financial markets, and the role technology can play in that process.
-Her research on digital footprints is now a working paper for the National Bureau of Economic Research, coauthored with Tobias Berg and Valentin Burg of the Frankfurt School of Science and Management, and Ana Gombović of Humboldt University Berlin.
+In her work, Puri has focused on the financial system, bank runs, how the 14 million-plus Americans without bank accounts can be integrated into financial markets, and the role technology can play in that process.
+This research, "On the Rise of FinTechs: Credit Scoring Using Digital Footprints," began as a working paper for the National Bureau of Economic Research and was co-authored with Tobias Berg and Valentin Burg of the Frankfurt School of Science and Management, and Ana Gombović of Humboldt University Berlin.

 What kind of information commonly left on websites is predicting people would default on their loans?